99 GAL Friends of Yamhill County

 Paper Gardens Creative Writing Contest

 Founded in 1993, Paper Gardens is an annual creative writing contest that results in a book publication.
 It has a wide outreach: in 2024, for example, the volunteers received about 500 entries of original poetry or prose submitted by children, teen, and adult writers, from which 77 were chosen for publication.
-Paper Gardens’ upcoming 2025 anthology, the printing of which this grant will help to fund, will be available in libraries and sold in bookstores.
+Paper Gardens’ 2025 anthology, the printing of which our grant helped to fund, is available in libraries and sold in bookstores.

 Art Conspiracy, Sheridan